-In addition to our adult teacher training programs, Montessori Northwest is a founding partner of Alder Montessori, a high-quality early learning program for children ages 3-5 years-old living in poverty.
+In addition to our adult teacher training programs, Montessori Northwest was a founding partner of Alder Montessori, a high-quality early learning program for children ages 3-5 years-old in the Reynolds School District.

 With Alder Montessori, the partners aim to widen the understanding of Montessori by bringing this revolutionary method of education to more children.
 Similar Montessori schools around the world have been able to achieve impressive outcomes, including gains in literacy, numeracy, and self-regulation needed for academic and lifetime success from early childhood onwards.
 These results go hand-in-hand with the work of our partners to empower students from low-income communities to thrive in school, college, and career.

 In the News